paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-103-comprehensive-environmental-response-compensation-and-liability.md

   (B) *Failure to comply* — The President may decline to offer a settlement to a potentially responsible party under this subsection if the President determines that the potentially responsible party has failed to comply with any request for access or information or an administrative subpoena issued by the President under this chapter or has impeded or is impeding, through action or inaction, the performance of a response action with respect to the facility.

-  (C) *Responsibility to provide information and access* — A potentially responsible party that enters into a settlement under this subsection shall not be relieved of the responsibility to provide any information or access requested in accordance with subsection (e)(3)(B) of this section or [section 9604(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9604/e&num=0&edition=prelim).
+  (C) *Responsibility to provide information and access* — A potentially responsible party that enters into a settlement under this subsection shall not be relieved of the responsibility to provide any information or access requested in accordance with subsection (e)(3)(B) or [section 9604(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9604/e&num=0&edition=prelim).

 (9) **Basis of determination** — If the President determines that a potentially responsible party is not eligible for settlement under this subsection, the President shall provide the reasons for the determination in writing to the potentially responsible party that requested a settlement under this subsection.